Best OCR Engines for Faded Maintenance Logs: Engineering a Compliant MRO Digitization Pipeline

 Compliance Routing & Workflow Integration

 For MRO engineering teams, the pipeline must be containerized and deployed with immutable audit logging to satisfy regulatory inspections.
 Confidence thresholds should be calibrated per aircraft type and logbook generation era, as thermal paper degradation curves vary significantly across OEMs.
-When integrated with structured maintenance databases, the pipeline reduces manual transcription labor by 70–85% while maintaining strict adherence to airworthiness documentation requirements.
+When integrated with structured maintenance databases, the pipeline measurably reduces manual transcription labor while maintaining strict adherence to airworthiness documentation requirements — the exact reduction depends on document quality and OEM format, and should be measured in a pilot batch before committing to operational targets.